Digital-Business-Council/Access-Point/docs/appendix_B.md

  4. The Digital Capability Publisher creates the response including the capabilities for each process the participant has in their capability record;
  5. The requester receives the response;
  6. End flow.

+## BUC036 Business On-boarding

+### Purpose
+This use case describes the process to on-board a business to a single Digital Capability Publisher and/or one or more Access Point services for eDelivery.
+This does not include Access Point (AP) and Digital Capability Publisher (DCP) service providers themselves, who are covered by the process described in BUC010 i.e. Service Provider On-Boarding.

+There are a number of scenarios covered by this use case:
+ 1. A business is entering the eDelivery framework for the first time (new participant); and

+ 2. A business changes their service provider(s) to a single or multiple service provider (noting a business can only have one DCP service provider):

+ a.
+The business moves both services from one service provider to one or more service providers.
+ b.
+The business moves only their Access Point service for a particular process to a new service provider.
+ c.
+The business moves only the DCP service to a new service provider.
+ d.
+The business has AP and DCP services with separate providers and consolidates the services with one provider.
+ e.
+The business has different Service Providers for DCP and AP services, and moves each service to two new Service Providers.